oxsecurity/megalinter/docs/descriptors/python_pylint.md

                         displayed, and no reports are done by default.
     -v, --verbose       In verbose mode, extra non-checker-related info will be displayed.
+    --enable-all-extensions
+                        Load and enable all available extensions.
+Use --list- extensions to see a list all available extensions.
     --ignore=<file>[,<file>...]
                         Files or directories to be skipped.
 They should be base names, not paths. [current: CVS]